cmmasaba/SlackScraper/README.md

 The automation extracts data from Slack using the Web API, it then loads the data to Google<br>
 Cloud Storage.
 This includes the files and a JSONL file containing the messages.
 From GCS<br>
 the data is loaded to Google BigQuery where it can be transformed and put to use.<br>
-In case you are wondering why I did ELT instead of ETL, allow me to quote my manager on this:<br>
-"ETL is a bad practice.
-ELT is a good practice..."<br><br>
-Slack Web API has a limit of 999 on the number of messages that can be downloaded with a single<br>
-API call to `conversations.history`.
-For channels with large conversations or for workspaces<br>
-that have been around for long that limit is not enough to extrac all messages.<br>
-With a few modifications to this implementation, this automation is capable of downloading all<br>
-messages in channels even if the number of messages is larger than 999.
-For example in the use<br>
-case at our office it was able to download all messages going back to 2019 till date.
-This was<br>
-about `285,934` messages and their related files in a span of `4 days`.<br><br>
-At that level of magnitude; scaling, runtime and robustness are important factors to put into<br>
-consideration.
-Runtime because the automation could end up taking unreasonably long to download<br>
-the content if inefficiently designed.
-Robustness because the automation needs to handle errors<br>
-gracefully, record progress, and resume from the last checkpoint when interrupted.
-Other <br>
-considerations include storage, network bandwidth, and compute resources, enter scaling.<br>
-The Dockerfile included computes a small file (~133MB) that can be deployed to the cloud.<br>

 ## 2.0 Setup and Running Instructions
 ### 2.1 Command-line Script